 |Check for adequate toiletries.|

 Kitchen Cleaning Checklist

 A messy place the kitchen can be.
-From raw meat to spilled drinks the kitchen can collect a large amount of bacteria in very little time.
-It is essential to wipe down the kitchen tops and clean any spills that may happen within the kitchen as soon as possible in order to reduce the chances of cross-contamination.
+From raw meat to spilt drinks the kitchen can collect a large number of bacteria in very little time.
+It is essential to wipe down the kitchen tops and clean any spills that may happen within the kitchen as soon as possible to reduce the chances of cross-contamination.
 Want to find out more about kitchen cleaning?